SuperDARN/rst/docs/dev/code_reviews.md

 Here are some general guidelines to follow when code reviewing or responding to one:

 - Dedicate time to review in a given period, avoid being distracted
-- Ask questions instead of stating
+- Phrase comments as questions as much as possible
 - Remember to comment on the code
 - Acknowledge time spent and say "Thank you"
 - Suggest solutions or help